jakearchibald/jakearchibald.com/static-build/posts/2021/03/f1-perf-part-5/index.md

   <img width="687" height="245" alt="" decoding="async" loading="lazy" src="asset-url:./aston-waterfall.png">
 </figure>

 I see extra connections on rows 2, 3, 6, and 12.
-The CSS on row 3 belongs to the site, so this should be moved to the same server as the page to avoid that extra connection, [as covered in part 1](/2021/f1-perf-part-1/#avoid-blocking-resources-on-other-servers).
+The CSS on row 3 belongs to the site, so that should be moved to the same server as the page to avoid that extra connection, [as covered in part 1](/2021/f1-perf-part-1/#avoid-blocking-resources-on-other-servers).

 The lateness of 12 suggests it's being initiated by another blocking resource, and Chrome DevTools confirms it: